satchel inv line hider line hider line hider line hider line hider line hider line hider

 It would be a similar method to how the objects we drop migrate back to their starting positions.

 The same logic applies to Stymie.
-There's no reason why an STMI computer would be able to control electric output in another room.
+There's no reason why a Simple Task-Mounting Interface would be able to control electric output in another room.

 They're not set up for that.
 Just scanning and communication.
 Soldiers complain about it all the time.